• Skip to primary navigation

 • Recruiting experienced talent in competitive markets

-• Work comes through RFPs, referrals, and relationship building
+• Work driven by RFPs, referrals, and relationships

-• Projects are pursued, not generated from website inquiries
+• Projects pursued, not generated from website inquiries

 • Reputation and credentials matter more than marketing

-• Site is 5+ years old or no longer reflects current capabilities
+• Website is 5+ years old or misrepresents current capabilities

-• Embarrassed to send prospects to your website
+• Reluctance to send prospects to the site

-If you recognize your firm in most of these, a strategic website investment makes sense.
+If your firm aligns with most of these, a strategic website investment makes sense.

 Poor Fit: When This Approach Isn’t Right